Home Warranty Regulation

 If you live in a state that doesn’t have specific home warranty or service contract regulations, check your state’s consumer protection agency to see what protections you have under general consumer protection laws.
 Remember, you can always reach out to your state’s consumer protection office, even if there is another entity that regulates home warranties.

-In addition to applicable government regulation, the home services contract industry has also stepped up with self-regulation.
-The Service Contract Industry Council (SCIC) is a national trade association that advocates in all 50 states for consistent regulation in the service contract industry (including home warranties and service contracts for appliances, consumer electronics, and more).
+In addition to applicable government regulation, the home services contract industry has stepped up with self-regulation.
+The Service Contract Industry Council (SCIC) is a national trade association that advocates in all 50 states for consistent regulation in the service contract industry—including home warranties and service contracts for appliances, consumer electronics, and more.
 You can find the SCIC’s member list on its website.

 The National Home Service Contract Association (NHSCA) is a nonprofit trade organization that sets a code of ethics for members.
-The NHSCA routinely monitors member companies for compliance, and you can also access a list of member companies on the NHSCA website.
-In addition to overseeing member companies, the NHSCA hosts an annual conference with industry-related companies to educate them on industry standards and regulations.
+The NHSCA routinely monitors member companies for compliance, and you can access a list of member companies on the NHSCA website.
+In addition to overseeing member companies, the NHSCA hosts an annual conference with industry-related companies to provide education on industry standards and regulations.

 What Do Regulatory Bodies Do To Protect Homeowners?

-Regulatory bodies create statuary codes that center around the homeowner’s best interests.
+Regulatory bodies write laws that aim to protect the homeowner’s best interests.
 For example, many states require companies to prove financial stability before being licensed to sell service contracts.
-Doing so ensures providers can pay out all claims they receive from customers.
+This condition ensures providers can pay out all claims they receive from customers.

-Regulatory bodies also include additional requirements, such as clear contract language, to guide fair business practices.
+Regulatory bodies also include additional requirements, such as clear contract language, to guide fair business practices and help prevent misleading the signer.
 Clear contract language highlights covered item components and the right to cancel your policy if unsatisfied.
-Printed contracts are required to have a font larger than 8–10 points so that consumers can read them, but many printed contracts aren’t in compliance.
+Printed contracts are required to have a font larger than 8–10 points so that consumers can read them—although many printed contracts aren’t in compliance.

-When a home warranty provider doesn’t follow applicable statutes, the state’s regulating body can suspend or revoke a provider’s license.
+When a home warranty provider doesn’t follow applicable statutes, the state’s regulating body has the authority to suspend or revoke a provider’s license.

 Reading a home warranty company’s service contract informs you of the terms and conditions it places on coverage.
 Our research shows no two home warranty companies provide the same contract language, but most follow a similar outline.
 Below are the service contract sections you should focus on:

-While it’s not a section you’ll find in a company’s sample contract, we highly suggest contacting your home warranty company if you have questions about a section or clause.
+- Questions: While it’s not a section you’ll find in a company’s sample contract, we suggest contacting your home warranty company if you have questions about a section or clause.
 Reputable home warranty companies have representatives who will gladly clarify areas you don’t understand.

 How Do You File a Home Warranty Complaint?

-There are several ways to file a complaint if you believe your provider violated its service contract.
+There are several ways to file a complaint if you believe your provider violated its service agreement.
 You should first re-read your contract for relevant terms.
 Then, attempt to resolve the issue directly with your provider.
-Take notes on who you spoke with and on what date.
-This will help if you need to escalate the issue.
+Take detailed notes including who you spoke with and on what date.
+This will be valuable information if you need to escalate the issue.

 Providers often have a legal department that manages customer complaints that mention any intention to take legal action.
 Consumers need to know how to address their issues to the legal entity, which will be shown in the terms and conditions.

-If your complaint isn’t fixed, you can complain to a third party.
+If your complaint isn’t fixed or a suitable resolution reached, you can complain to a third party.
 Your state’s attorney general’s website is one option.
 You can also contact your state’s insurance commissioner or other consumer protection agency.
 Timothy Meenan, the managing shareholder at Meenan Regulatory and Legislative Attorneys Law Firm, recommends contacting the insurance commissioner of the state where your provider is incorporated.

-Additionally, if your provider is an NHSCA member, you can file a complaint with the NHSCA.
+Additionally, if your provider is an National Home Service Contract Association (NHSCA) member, you can file a complaint with them.
 The NHSCA can send your complaint directly to your provider’s management to expedite the resolution process.

 Who Do I Contact if My State Doesn’t Have a Clear Regulatory Body?